 Property, plant and equipment are stated at cost net of accumulated depreciation and accumulated impairment losses, if any.
 Such cost includes the cost of replacing part of the plant and equipment and borrowing costs for long-term construction projects if the recognition criteria is met.
 When significant parts of plant and equipment are required to be replaced at intervals, the Company depreciates them separately based on their specific useful lives.
 The carrying amount of the replaced part accounted for as a separate asset previously is derecognized.
-Likewise, when a major inspection is performed, its cost is recognized in the carrying amount of the plant and equipment as a replacement if the recognition criteria are satisfied.
+Likewise, when a major inspection is performed, its cost is recognized in the carrying amount of the plant and equipment are satisfied.